Brawl suits against Turkey raise questions of law, diplomacy

 Diplomats and other agents of foreign governments have in the past been held accountable for bad behavior in the U.S., though some of the more memorable cases have involved nonofficial duties such as fatal drunken driving crashes.
 A Georgian Embassy official, for instance, was sentenced to prison in 1997 for a drunken driving crash that killed a teenage girl.

 In perhaps the most recent analogous case, a judge entered a default judgment against the Congolese government after it failed to respond to a suit from a protester who said he was badly beaten in 2014 outside a Washington hotel by security officers for President Joseph Kabila.
-The Turkey case is different, though, because Turkey has said through its lawyers that it intends to contest the allegations in court.
+The individual security officers who were sued later sought to vacate that default judgment, and a judge dismissed claims against Kabila.

-Both suits name the country.
+Turkey, meanwhile, has said for months through its lawyers that it intends to aggressively contest the allegations, and both lawsuits name the country as a defendant.
 One separately includes as defendants five U.S. and Canadian citizens accused in the attacks.
 A judge has permitted most of the claims against the defendants, who are not Turkish government officials, to move forward.

 Lawyers for the protesters see an opportunity to hold the Turkish government accountable for the violence.